labcodes/django-react-boilerplate/README.EN.md

 ## Adding styles

 To have a complete application only content won't be enough, we need to add styles to it too.
 For compiling CSS files some other loaders and the [Estract Text](https://github.com/webpack-contrib/extract-text-webpack-plugin) plugin will be necessary.
-For this example we decided to use SASS as a styles pre-processor, but if you prefere using LESS, just follow the instructions in the [documentation](https://github.com/webpack-contrib/css-loader).
+For this example, we decided to use SASS as a styles pre-processor, but if you prefer using LESS, just follow the instructions in the [documentation](https://github.com/webpack-contrib/css-loader).

 ### [Passo 7](https://github.com/labcodes/django-react-webpack/releases/tag/7)